 Ensuring equitable rate-making and compensation depends upon coordinating existing and ongoing utility plans as tariff terms and conditions are determined.
-Four of the principles of carbon-free electricity articulated in this paper - Nos.
-1, 2, 3 and 5 - will determine the investments needed to implement and align 24/7 CFE portfolios with legacy utility planning and operations.
+Fundamentals 1 and 3 in this paper focus on determining the investments needed to implement and align 24/7 CFE portfolios with legacy utility planning.

 The rate-making process will, in turn, establish fair cost allocation, pricing and compensation decisions that advance the public interest.
 These rate-making decisions are especially important because the pricing and compensation decisions will drive future utility and non-utility investment decisions.
-Pricing and compensation decisions thus affect both fairness in the near term and the pace of progress toward efficient, equitable and reliable decarbonization in the years to come.
+Pricing and compensation decisions thus affect both fairness in the near term and the pace of progress toward efficient, equitable and reliable decarbonization in the years to come.9 price signals.

-In practical rate-making, policymakers and stakeholders must balance a range of objectives that are frequently in tension with each other, including (1) effective recovery of the utility's revenue requirement, (2) customer understanding of their rates and bills, (3) equitable allocation of costs among customers and (4) efficient price signals.
 As with any specific tariff, fair and reasonable rates will be a function of the specific market context and should be fully vetted by the stakeholders in that market.

+In practical rate-making, policymakers and stakeholders must balance a range of objectives that are frequently in tension with each other, including (1) effective recovery of the utility's revenue requirement, (2) customer understanding of their rates and bills, (3) equitable allocation of costs among customers and (4) efficient